vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-spam-policies.md

 ### Anti-spam inbound policy
 - Set the bulk email threshold to 6 as a minimum, a higher bulk email threshold means more bulk email will be delivered.

-- Turn off ASF (Advanced Spam Filter), such as 'SPF record: hard fail'.
-This setting does not need to be enabled because legitimate email can be marked as high confidence phishing (HSPM) in situations where email is unable to pass DMARC with SPF and passed with DKIM for the P2 sender domain.
+- It is recommended to disable the [ASF (Advanced Spam Filter) settings](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/anti-spam-policies-asf-settings-about), because enabling one or more of the ASF settings is an aggressive approach to spam filtering that can often result in false positives.
+The effectiveness of these settings in reducing spam has declined significantly over the years.
-    - Enabling one or more of the [ASF settings](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/anti-spam-policies-asf-settings-about) is an aggressive approach to spam filtering that can often cause false positives.
-The effectiveness of these settings in reducing spam has severely declined over the years.
+  - For example, ASF Setting: `SPF record: hard fail` does not need to be enabled because legitimate emails can be marked as High Confidence Phishing (`HSPM`) in situations where SPF fails but DMARC passes because DKIM succeeded for the P2 sender domain.

 - Set all your spam actions to 'Quarantine message', except for the ***Spam message action*** and ***Bulk message action***, this can be set on 'Move message to Junk Email folder'.
     - My preference is to select a [quarantine policies](https://vand3rlinden.com/post/mdo-quarantine-policies/) to ***request to release*** items for the actions ***Phishing message action*** and ***High confidence phishing message action*** (also, quarantine release permissions will be ignored for high-confidence phishing messages).